kubestellar/kubestellar/README.md

     <img alt="Join Slack" src="https://img.shields.io/badge/KubeStellar-Join%20Slack-blue?logo=slack">
   </a>
 ## Overview
-KubeStellar is an opensource project focused on concerns arising mutlicluster configuration management for edge, multi-cloud, and hybrid cloud use cases:
+KubeStellar is an opensource project focused on concerns arising multicluster configuration management for edge, multi-cloud, and hybrid cloud use cases:

 - Hierarchy, infrastructure & platform, roles & responsibilities, integration architecture, security issues
 - Runtime in[ter]dependence: An edge location may need to operate independently of the center and other edge locations​